-New study identifies significance of co-infection in disease controlJanuary 9th, 2013 in Diseases, Conditions, Syndromes /
+New study identifies significance of co-infection in disease controlJanuary 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Becoming infected with one parasite could change your chances of becoming infected with another according to new research from Cardiff University.
 The new study analyses data from school aged children in Tanzania infected with the most common forms of worms.